John Stockton: Player profile

 Stockton was notable for his durability, missing only 22 games in his 19-season career and playing every game of 17 seasons.
-In his first 13 seasons, he missed only four games (all in the 1989–90 season) until he missed the first 18 games of the 1997–98 season due to an injured MCL in his left knee sustained in the preseason.
+In his first 13 seasons, he missed only four games (all in the 1989–90 season).
+Stockton missed the first 18 games of the 1997–98 season due to an injured MCL in his left knee sustained in the preseason.
 That was the only major injury in his career, and he never missed another game after returning from that injury.
 Stockton earned the "old school" tag for his physical play; surveys of athletes and fans alike often judged him among the toughest players in the NBA, usually just behind teammate Karl Malone.
 Stockton's tenacity also earned him a reputation among some in the league as being a dirty player, as suggested by a poll Sports Illustrated conducted in 1997 where he was voted as the second dirtiest player in the league behind Dennis Rodman.
-His patented "short shorts" became known as "Stocktons"—since he continued to wear the style long after the rest of the league had adopted a baggier look.
+He continued wearing "short shorts" long after other NBA players began wearing baggier shorts; as a result, the type of shorts Stockton wore became known as "Stocktons".

 Stockton's career is also notable for its consistency and longevity.
 He remained a starting NBA player until his retirement at age 41.
 Stockton avoided most endorsements and stayed loyal to Utah despite being offered more money by other teams.
 In 1996, he agreed to a deal that made salary-cap space available so the team could improve, but in exchange, he insisted on guaranteed Delta Center ice time for his son's hockey team.
+Stockton was also known for his work ethic and his unselfishness.